 - Water & Snacks: Even if you are just going out for a little bit, always bring these essentials when out in the mountains.
 God-forbid your car battery dies and you get stuck out there overnight!

-- A Full Tank of Gas: Especially if you are headed to Trail Ridge, you will probably use a decent amount of gas.
+- A Full Tank of Gas: Especially if you are headed to Trail Ridge Road, you will probably use a decent amount of gas.
 So, make sure to fill up before this adventure!

-- Camera & a Tripod: If you want to capture some awesome photos of your experience you will need a camera that allows you to control the settings and you will also need a way to keep it still.
-We love using our Nikon for this type of photography.
+- Camera & a Tripod: If you want to capture some awesome photos of your experience you will need a camera that allows you to manually control the settings and you will also need a way to keep it still.
+We love using our Sony A6300 for this type of photography.
 But, I’m sure you can look up tutorials based on what you have to work with!

-Getting to experience this insane amount of stars is truly amazing.
+Getting to experience this insane amount of stars in Rocky Mountain National Park at night is truly amazing.
 And you should definitely take time to experience it distraction-free.
 But, having a memento is also nice!
 So, here are three tips for snapping great star photos:

 - Adjust your settings.
 A higher ISO (2500-3200) and long shutter speed is key for astrophotography.
 For our photos, my hubby had his camera set to about a 30-second shutter speed and adjusted ISO accordingly until the picture looked right.